Dora Curtis

-Dora Curtis (1875-1920) was a British artist and a member of the 1914 expedition down the Yenisei River in Siberia to the Kara Sea led by Polish anthropologist Maria Antonina Czaplicka (1886–1921).
+Dora Curtis (1875–1920) was a British artist and a member of the 1914 expedition down the Yenisei River in Siberia to the Kara Sea led by Polish anthropologist Maria Antonina Czaplicka (1886–1921).
 The other expedition members were Maud Doria Haviland (1889–1941) and Henry Usher Hall of the Philadelphia University Museum (1876–1944).

-Haviland dedicated her study, Forest Steppe and Tundra, "TO THE MEMORY OF DORA CURTIS AND THE DAYS AND NIGHTS WE SPENT TOGETHER IN FOREST, STEPPE AND TUNDRA".
+Haviland dedicated her study, Forest Steppe and Tundra, "to the memory of Dora Curtis and the days and nights we spent together in forest, steppe and tundra".

-Early Life, Education and Travels
+Early life, education and travels

 Curtis entered University College London in 1892.
 She gained a second class degree in Fine Art in 1893 and a £2 prize for figure drawing.
 She was photographed by Frederick H. Evans in the 1890s.